Sleepy Malham village

 The above photos were taken in winter.
 When I returned in May the rocks were dry and the waterfall was much smaller.
 As a result climbing up the falls was pretty straightforward.
 It was only after doing so that I read the article on Gordale Scar on the National Park’s website where they ask people not to climb the scar.
 Apparently it damages the tufa.
 Apologies to the National Park.
 In my defence other people were following me up so obviously people still do do the climb.

-From Watlowes to Malham Cove
+From Watlowes to Malham Cove on the Pennine Way

 On climbing out of the top of Gordale Scar the ground levels off and the walk becomes a pleasant wander through upland limestone scenery.
 Soon I was walking along the small lane from Malham towards Malham Tarn, and the last leg of my walk: to Malham Cove.